Indoguy/notificationframework/README.md

 ### DELAYED NOTIFICATION

-By adding *onclick="confirm.popupdely()"* to your button, your notification will pop up with the given delay on a buttonclick.
+By adding *onclick="confirm.popupdelay()"* to your button, your notification will pop up with the given delay on a buttonclick.
 **In this case it is important to define the DELAY parameter!**

 ```<button onclick="confirm.popupdelay()">Confirm!</button>```